brunob/leaflet.fullscreen/README.md

 // create a fullscreen button and add it to the map L.control
   .fullscreen({
-    position: "topleft", // change the position of the button can be topleft, topright, bottomright or bottomleft, default topleft
+    position: 'topleft', // change the position of the button can be topleft, topright, bottomright or bottomleft, default topleft
-    title: "Show me the fullscreen !", // change the title of the button, default Full Screen
+    title: 'Show me the fullscreen !', // change the title of the button, default Full Screen
-    titleCancel: "Exit fullscreen mode", // change the title of the button when fullscreen is on, default Exit Full Screen
+    titleCancel: 'Exit fullscreen mode', // change the title of the button when fullscreen is on, default Exit Full Screen
     content: null, // change the content of the button, can be HTML, default null
     forceSeparateButton: true, // force separate button to detach from zoom buttons, default false
     forcePseudoFullscreen: true, // force use of pseudo full screen even if full screen API is available, default false